-Measuring Soil Properties for No-till Farminfg
+Measuring Soil Properties for No-Till Farming

 Instead of tilling a field, no-till involves leaving the crop residue on the field to decay before re-planting and then seeding the field again without tilling.
 No-till farming can also involve planting a cover crop during the off-season and then seeding without tilling.
 Farmers are investigating no-till techniques as a way to improve their soil, closely manage irrigation and the application of fertilizers, minimize runoff and increase crop yields while saving on fuel and labor costs.

 NIR field spectroscopy can help to better understand and characterize soil properties including soil moisture, clay content and identification, total organic carbon (TOC), total nitrogen, cationic exchange capacity (CEC) and other properties.
 For example, in a typical soil sample, TOC features would appear at 1100,1600,1700-1800, 2000 and 2200-2400nm.
 These wavelengths could then be used in chemometrics software to provide a quantification of organic carbon in the sample.
 Field portable NIR spectroradiometers are ideal for taking these measurements.